- Biological Inventions

 Food recipes are definitely patentable in India, though keeping in mind the below:

-- The recipe should not be within an ambit of Section 3 (e), wherein it is just a mere admixture of known ingredients.
+- The recipe should not be within the ambit of Section 3 (e), wherein it is just a mere admixture of known ingredients.

-- The recipe must involve a special feature, an inventive step, for example, achievement of unexpected results such as fat free, sugarless yet retaining texture and flavor, addition of certain off shelf ingredients such as antioxidants, having nutritional/therapeutic value addition over similar known food products and very importantly new process steps, namely, heating for a particular time in a particular temperature range to get an unexpected result which would not have been obvious for any skilled artisan to achieve in view of prior art, other defining process steps can be mixing, freezing, fermentation, preservation, aging, grinding etc.
+- The recipe must involve a special feature, an inventive step, for example, achievement of unexpected results such as fat-free, sugarless yet retaining texture and flavor, the addition of certain off-shelf ingredients such as antioxidants, having nutritional/therapeutic value addition over similar known food products and very important new process steps, namely, heating for a particular time in a particular temperature range to get an unexpected result which would not have been obvious for any skilled artisan to achieve in view of the prior art, other defining process steps can be mixing, freezing, fermentation, preservation, aging, grinding, etc.

 - A skillfully drafted patent application claiming the elements intelligently.